ESPRI-Mod/synda/sdt/doc/configuration_parameter_reference.md

 ### behaviour.lfae_mode

-Set which policies to adopt when a download starts and local file already exists.
+Set which policies to adopt when a download starts and local file already exists ('lfae' means 'Local File Already Exist).
+Possible values are: "keep", "replace" and "abort".
+When set to "keep", local file is used instead of the remote file.
+When set to "replace", the remote file overwrites the local file.

-Possible values are: "keep", "replace" and "abort"
+When set to "abort", the transfer is cancelled (the transfer status is set to 'error') and the local file is kept.

 Type: string